Double Bottom Pattern

 • The second low must undercut the first low

-• Optimal Buy Point is 10 cents above the middle peak in the W
+• Optimal Buy Point is through the middle peak in the W

 Double Bottom Pattern Psychology

-If the second low doesn’t undercut the first low, this is not a double bottom and is failure-prone because weak hands are still occupying their positions.
+If the second low doesn’t undercut the first low, this is not a double bottom and is failure-prone as smaller traders are still occupying their positions.

 Try our free position size calculator to help determine how many shares to buy.

-The entry point can vary with the stock price.
-Generally, aim for about 10% above the first low, but no more than six points.
-For a $30 stock, use Shake Out +3.
-For a $100 stock, Shake Out +6 might be more appropriate.
+The technique is a more advanced entry point and can vary with the stock price.
 The crucial factor is a significant rise from the first low, indicating demand and a likelihood of price increase.

 Double Bottom Pattern Examples